John Chapman (Australian Army officer): Second World War

-Lieutenant General Sir Thomas Blamey talking with Jessie Vasey and Lieutenant Colonels George Vasey and John Chapman on board the troop transport Strathallan in December 1939.
+Lieutenant General Sir Thomas Blamey (left) talking with Jessie Vasey and Lieutenant Colonels George Vasey and John Chapman (right) on board the troop transport Strathallan in December 1939.

 Still in England when the Second World War broke out in September 1939, he was posted to the British 52nd (Lowland) Infantry Division as a staff officer but returned to Australia in January 1940, having been promoted to lieutenant colonel in November 1939.

 Based in Melbourne, he was responsible for training at army headquarters before transferring to the reformed AIF in April 1940.
-Promoted to colonel in April 1940, he was chief of staff to Major General John Lavarack, the commander of 7th Division, until August 1941.
+Promoted to colonel in April 1940, he was GSO1 to Major General John Lavarack, the commander of the 7th Division, until August 1941.
 Commencing on 8 June 1941, the division participated in the two-month-long Syrian Campaign against the Vichy French during which Chapman earned a recommendation for a Bar to his DSO.
 This was duly gazetted and awarded in 1944.

+Major General J. A. Chapman and staff, at the airfield, immediately after their arrival at Mareeba, 13 March 1944.

 After the conclusion of the Syrian campaign, Chapman was promoted to temporary brigadier in August and became responsible for the AIF Base Area in the Middle East.
 He later returned to Australia as deputy adjutant and Quartermaster General, based in Brisbane.
 Promoted to major general in September 1942, he was appointed as Deputy Chief of the General Staff in October 1944.
 He served in this capacity until March 1946.